kaburia/BLE-OpenMV/README.md

-# Arduino Nano BLE 33 Sense and OV7670
+# Arduino Nano BLE 33 Sense and OV7675 Cam

 This project aims to deploy a pre-trained image classifier on an Arduino Nano 33 BLE Sense using the OV7670 camera module.
 The inferenced results will be displayed on a Flask app running on a computer connected to the Arduino via Bluetooth.